antimof/UxPlay/README.txt

 On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye and Bookworm) (32- and 64-bit), Ubuntu 22.04 LTS and 23.04, Manjaro RPi4 23.02, and (without hardware video decoding) on openSUSE 15.5.
-Also tested on Raspberry Pi 3 model B+ and the new model 5.
+Also tested on Raspberry Pi Zero 2 W, 3 model B+, and now 5.

 Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhone, iPod Touch, iPad, Mac computers) on